Optional web components

 A right-fitting use case #

-The default option being "auto", this website will automatically sync with the visitor system theme.
-Once the component is loaded, it detects if the user has already chosen a theme, in which case its choice will be stored in window.localStorage, then applies it.
+The default option being "auto", this website will automatically sync with the visitor's system theme.
+Once the component is loaded, it detects if the user has already chosen a theme, in which case their choice will be stored in window.localStorage, then applies it.
 But what happens if the user has disabled JS?

 Simply nothing.